AllFaith.com My Bhagavad Gita Sanatana Dharma Religious Studies My Various Offerings |

 Sankhya Yoga

-2:2: The Blessed One said: O Arjuna, from whence does thisdespondency come upon you now that peril has come?
-It is disgraceful andunbecoming of an Aryan.
-If it continues you will certainly be debarredfrom the upper planetary systems such as Svargaloka.
+2:2: The Blessed One said: O Arjuna, from where does this grief come upon you now that the peril of war has arrived?
+It is not only disgraceful [for a warrior] but also unbecoming of an Aryan [a civilized person].
+If this attitude continues, you will certainly be excluded from the upper planetary systems, such as Svarga Loka [‘Heaven’].

-2:3: Do not adopt this impotence, O son of Partha; it is notappropriate for you.
-Give up this petty weakness of heart, stand up, OParamtapa [Arjuna].
+2:3: Do not adopt such impotence, O son of Partha; it is unbecoming of you.
+Give up this petty weakness of heart, stand up, O Paramtapa [Arjuna].

-2:4: Arjuna said: O Madhusudana, O slayer of enemies, how can Ibattle Bhishma and Drona with arrows and fight against those who areworthy of my worship?
+2:4: Arjuna said: O Madhusudana, O slayer of enemies, how can I battle Bhishma and Drona with arrows and fight against those who are worthy of my deepest respect?

-2:5, 6: It is better to live on alms here, in this world, than toslay the noble gurus simply to enjoy wealth and desire when thoseenjoyable things would be tainted with their blood.
+2:5, 6: It would be better for me to live on alms [as a beggar] here in this fallen world than to slay these noble gurus simply to enjoy wealth and desire.
+Those enjoyable things would be tainted with their blood.

-2:8: Having obtained a prosperous and unrivaled kingdom on earthor even lordship over the devas, even that would not dispel mylamentation which is withering away my senses.
+2:8: Having achieved a prosperous and unrivaled kingdom on earth or even lordship over the devas [the gods], even that would not dispel my lamentation which is withering away my senses.

-2:11: The Blessed One said: While speaking learned words, you aremourning for what is not worthy of grief.
-Those who are wise lamentneither for the living nor for the dead.
+2:11: The Blessed One [Shri Krishna] said: Although speaking learned words, you are mourning for what is not worthy of grief.
+Those who are wise lament neither for the living nor the dead.

 2:12: Never was there a time when I did not exist, nor you, nor all these kings, nor in the future shall any of us cease to be.